How and why you should have a different winter diet

-Winter might be filled with fun holidays, like Thanksgiving and Christmas, but it also brings along colder weather, cold and flu season, and seasonal affective disorder.
-Luckily, changing what you eat can help combat some of the negative impacts the wintertime has on your body.
+Winter might be filled with fun holidays, like Thanksgiving and Christmas, but it also brings colder weather, cold and flu season, and seasonal affective disorder.
+Luckily, changing what you eat can help combat some of the wintertime’s negative impacts on your body.

 Which diet changes should you make in winter?
 Nutritionists recommend loading up on these eight foods: